NagendraMishra25/trade-ui/README.md

 Run `ng test --code-coverage` to execute the unit tests and see test coverage.

-##Assumptions made in application
+## Assumptions made in application
-a.
-No refresh when switching between stock and order basket
+a) No refresh when switching between stock and order basket
-b.
-Web API calls are mocked using local test server
+b) Web API calls are mocked using local test server